Extending Receipt Template Capabilities from Plugins

 Example 3.

-Customizable in an external loyalty system, sending payment receipts and sales receipts by email instead of printing them on a printer.
+Configurable loyalty system in an external system for sending payment receipts and product checks via email instead of printing them on a printer.

-Add <section> tags to the payment receipt and sales receipt templates:
+We add <section> tags in the payment receipt and product check templates:

 @inherits TemplateBase<IReceiptCheque>